 By: Paul Chaney

 Blocking and tackling.
-It’s a football term that refers to the unglamorous roles played by those on the offensive and defensive lines, which are critically important to the success of the team.
+It’s a football term that refers to the unglamorous roles played by those on the offensive and defensive lines, but which are critically important to the success of the team.

 It’s also a term used in business to describe the fundamental skills necessary to function well — and that includes the business of customer service in the contact center.

 For Thom San Filippo, vice president of customer service and experience design at Dow Jones, blocking and tackling means getting back to the basics to ensure success.

 “When we work on the next big project, whatever it is, over time we get far away from the core of what we do,” San Filippo said in an interview.
 “It’s things like hitting service levels, understanding what customer satisfaction survey results look like, asking whether you’ve changed any of the processes in the contact center, and checking on what you rolled out.”

 With that in mind, San Filippo shared the following rules for contact center blocking and tackling basics:

 Rule #1: Take Time to Get It Right

 “Every time you launch a new project or technology and see how it works, when do you come back and review it and make course corrections?” he asked.
 “A lot of times, because you have multiple priorities, you just don’t.”